How to Give Your Child a Truly Global Education

 The next generation always faces interesting challenges and opportunities.
 Recent statistics suggest that 65% of children may end up doing jobs that don’t yet exist, making it impossible to know exactly what to teach them.
 For this reason, the best educators teach soft skills such as creativity and resilience that will allow children to succeed across new disciplines.
 Of course, they also need to cover government set curricula.

 HNW and UHNW families can offer their children an even better preparation for the real world by tailoring their children’s education to take advantage of the family’s own resources.
 What better way for a child to learn about a water conservation project in the Saharan desert than to accompany their parents on a philanthropic trip, accompanied by their private tutor who will use the experience as a basis for a plethora of lessons; ranging from history, to politics and geography?
 For a small number of families with adequate means, the world can literally become the classroom, with the private tutor as the child’s facilitator, guiding them expertly through each new experience and challenge.

-For children who are gifted and talented, or have specific educational needs, the benefits of one to one teaching are even more pronounced.
+For children who are gifted and talented, or have specific learning difficulties, the benefits of one to one teaching are even more pronounced.
 Great progress can be made, which can often result in a return to mainstream schooling.

 Many parents want to be able to choose the individual educator their children work with.
 They will ensure that the tutor fits like a glove with their family; that their attitudes and beliefs are aligned and that they have similar aspirations for the child.
 Over time, the tutor will often become part of the extended family, representing a trusted mentor and friend to a child and his or her parents.